C7ement/hyperledgerComposerApp/README.md

 2. Install it on a Virtual Machine:

    At the step "File location and size" choose **15GB or more instead of 10GB** ! https://brb.nci.nih.gov/seqtools/installUbuntu.html

 3. Install composer:

-   + Install curl
    (When following instructions from hyperledger website I put the exact commands I used in it has changed)

    + Install curl